Jenny Darren: Britain's Got Talent

-Personal life

-Darren married in her mid-twenties when she lived in Manchester.
-She divorced some years later and moved to London to pursue her career in the late 1970s.
-During the end of the DJM years, she lived and worked with the England prog rock band keyboard player Robert Webb.
-Their songwriting relationship carried on and off for some years after her 1980 album was written and released.
-Much later, Darren resided in Essex in her college teaching years.

 Discography

 Darren's first album Love is Blue with Second City Sound was released on the Columbia label in 1968, with her name listed as Jenny Phillips.

 Her first solo album was entitled City Lights, released on the DJM label in 1977.
 This was followed closely by the self titled Jenny Darren album in late 1977.
 Her third album Queen of Fools, which included the song "Heartbreaker," was released in 1978.
 The last of her four DJM albums, again self-titled, was Jenny Darren released in 1980.

 There was a musical hiatus for many years until 2014.
 On 6 November 2015 Heartbreaker - The Best Of, was released on the Angel Air label.
 This was followed by a guest appearance on an album recorded with the Finnish band Paidarion (The Finlandia Project - Two Worlds Encounter - 2016).
 Then came Ladykillers, a collection of originals and covers by Jenny Darren and The Ladykillers, which was released in 2017 on the Seacrest Oy label, featuring two versions of "Heartbreaker."

 Following this there was a compilation of songs that Darren wrote with Robert Webb (England band) released on Green-Tree Nu Music Records, in the summer of 2018.

 Then, the re-release (on download only) of Jenny Darren - 2 re-titled The Pink Album, in the late Summer of 2018 on CD Baby.
 On 8 February 2019 Jenny released an album in collaboration with guitarist Robin George entitled "SavageSongS" on Angel Air Records.
 Darren has also been a guest vocalist on the Robert Webb Liquorice Allsorts album, plus Box of Circles by England.

-To date, Jenny Darren has recorded and released thirteen albums, plus eighteen singles.